chaldea-center/chaldea-docs/docs/laplace/bugs.md

 - damageNpCounter - Aŋra Mainiiu NP

-## Known Issues (v2.4.12)
+## Known bugs

+- ...

+## Fixed in v2.4.14

+- Fix Summer Chloe cannot move to last

+## Fixed in v2.4.13

-- Command Code triggered buff was processed as passive buff (fixed in beta)
+- Command Code triggered buff was processed as passive buff (introduce bug: Summer Chloe cannot move to last)

 ## Fixed in v2.4.12